 With the advancement of technology nowadays, eye testing machines can pick up a number of serious problems in your eye examinations including dementia, diabetes, high blood pressure, and tumours, just to name a few.

 Some patients may put off going in for an eye test due to the fear of bad news, but there’s often nothing to worry about.
-However on the rare occasion that your optician does pick something up, it’s really important to get it checked straight away to minimise any longer lasting effects.
+However, on the rare occasion that your optician does pick something up, it’s really important to get it checked straight away to minimise any long-lasting effects.

 Regular eye examinations are also a great way to track any changes happening to your eye health over a longer period of time.
 By having regular tests, your opticians are able to build a report on your optical health, which over a few years could expose any deteriorations in your eyesight or overall health.